-DC United and city officials have signed an agreement that would keep the Major League Soccer franchise in the District of Columbia with a new, $300 million soccer-only stadium.
+WASHINGTON – D.C.
+United and city officials signed an agreement Thursday that would keep the Major League Soccer franchise in the District of Columbia with a new, $300 million soccer-only stadium.

-The city and the team would split the cost of the stadium, which is tentatively scheduled to open in 2016 in an industrial area of southwest Washington known as Buzzard Point.
+The city and the team would split the cost of the stadium, which is tentatively scheduled to open in 2016 in an industrial section of southwest Washington known as Buzzard Point.

-The design for the stadium has not been finalized, but officials say it will seat 20,000 to 25,000 people.
-The city will pay $150 million to acquire land and improve infrastructure, raising money for the deal through land swaps.
-The team will spend $150 million to build the stadium.
+The design for the new stadium has not been finalized, but officials said Thursday it would seat 20,000 to 25,000 people.
+The city will pay $150 million to acquire the land for the stadium and improve infrastructure, raising money for the deal through a complicated series of land swaps, while the team will spend $150 million to build the structure.

 "This is a landmark day for D.C.
 United," Levien said.

 Mayor Vincent Gray said RFK "was never suited well for soccer" and has "become a real anachronism."

 D.C.
 United won three of the first four MLS Cups but has fallen on hard times in recent years.
 The team sits at the bottom of MLS' Eastern Conference at 2-14-4 record, having scored just nine goals in its 20 games.

 Levien and United coach Ben Olsen said they believed the new stadium would improve the product on the field.
 Of the 19 MLS clubs, 15 play in soccer-specific stadiums, and San Jose is scheduled to open a new stadium next year.
 Levien said those with new facilities have seen increases in attendance and improved play.

 "D.C.
 United from the get-go was at the forefront of MLS," Levien said.
 "That's where we need to return it."